 PIN IT FOR LATER

-14 healthy smash cake recipes for special occasions involving little children
+14 healthy smash cake ideas for special occasions involving little children

 Amy from Healthy Little Foodies uses banana and dates to sweeten the sponge as well as raspberries for the filling.
 Dates are quite popular in baby led weaning for their sweetening properties and are especially found in no-bake snacks.
 The coconut oil, flour and milk pump up the flavour of this cake beautifully.
 You can definitely replace them with their plain version, but you will lose the cake’s dairy and gluten free properties.